wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 {
 	...

-	// For B2C user managment, be sure to use the beta Graph API version.
+	// For B2C user management, be sure to use the beta Graph API version.
 	HttpClient http = new HttpClient();
 	string url = "https://graph.windows.net/" + tenant + api + "?" + "api-version=beta";
 	if (!string.IsNullOrEmpty(query))